Here's a list of everything you should have in your car emergency kit, with a free printable checklist.

 And even if you don't know how to do these things yourself, you still should stock the proper equipment in your car for someone to do it.
 Perhaps a good Samaritan will help, or when you call a service, such as AAA or On-Star they may need something from your kit to help them help you on the side of the road.

-Here's the emergency car kit list, with affiliate links to purchase certain more unusual equipment.
+Here's the emergency car kit list, with referral links to purchase certain more unusual equipment.
 (To get the printable scroll down further.)

 Click here to get your printable